Kitura/kitura.dev/en/starter/generator/core_concepts.md

 docker run -it -p 8080:8080 -v $PWD:/root/project -w /root/project myapp-run sh -c .build-ubuntu/release/<app_executable>
 ```

+### Server SDK generation
+This is the capability to generate a server SDK library from a [swagger](https://swagger.io/specification) specification document, which
+can be used to allow the generated server application to call APIs on an external service.
+Providing the swagger document for the external service allows  client-side Swift API stubs to be generated into the Routes directory.

 ## Endpoints
 ### Swagger fileserving endpoint capability
 This capability adds an endpoint to the application for serving the OpenAPI Swagger definition for this application.
 It expects the definition file to be located at `definitions/<app_name>.yaml`.